mnaufalhilmym/HDAVH-Message-Encryption/README.md

 # HDAVH-Message-Encryption
-Message encryption using a recursive function.
+Message encryption using recursive function.

 A code to fulfill basic programming course of recursive functions chapter.